Refining Concentration for Gaussian Quadratic Chaos with Applications in Sonar and Communications: Concluding Remarks

 \section{Concluding Remarks}

-We made progress in improving HW inequality by increasing the absolute constant $\kappa$ in its formula from the best currently known value of $0.125$ to at least $0.145$ in the general symmetric case.
+We have tightened HWI by increasing the absolute constant $\kappa$ in its formula from the best currently known value of $0.125$ to at least $0.145$ in the general symmetric case.
 This was achieved by determining the best quadratic upper bound on the function $-\ln(1-x)$ around $x=0$.
-In the positive-semidefinite case, it was shown that LM inequality implies HW inequality with $\kappa=1-\frac{\sqrt{3}}{2}$.
-We verified that indeed a larger value $\kappa=\frac{9-\sqrt{17}}{32}$ is possible through improving LM inequality.
-This improvement came about in two forms called the augmented LM inequality and the optimal LM inequality.
+In the positive-semidefinite case, it was shown that LMI implies HWI with $\kappa=1-\frac{\sqrt{3}}{2}$.
+We verified that indeed a larger value $\kappa=\frac{9-\sqrt{17}}{32}$ is possible by way of improving LMI.
+This improvement came about in two forms called the augmented LMI and the optimal LMI.
 The latter requires computing the unique root of a quintic polynomial in the interval $(\frac{2}{3},1)$ which must be done numerically.
 The former approximates this unique root by a closed-form expression where the underlying approximation error was demonstrated to be less than $0.035$ regardless of the positive-semidefinite matrix~$A$ and the tail parameter $t$.

-We explored beyond HW inequality for general symmetric matrix $A$ by identifying the best polynomial upper bound of arbitrary degree $m+1$ on the function $-\ln(1-x)$ around $x=0$ where $m\geq1$.
-As a result, a sequence of concentration bounds indexed by $m$ was developed where the case $m=1$ recovers HW inequality.
-These bounds are written in terms of Schatten norms of $A$ and it was conjectured that they undergo a phase transition in the sense that for given $A$, there exists a threshold $t_c$ such that if $t<t_c$, then $m=1$ (HW inequality) is the tightest and if $t>t_c$, then letting $m$ grow to infinity results in the sharpest bound.
-This led to what we called the $m_\infty$-bound which admits a very simple formula and it depends on $A$ only through the dimension $n$ and its operator norm $\|A\|$.
-An estimate (upper bound) was also derived on $t_c$.
+We explored beyond HWI for general symmetric matrix $A$ by identifying the best polynomial upper bound of arbitrary degree $m+1$ on the function $-\ln(1-x)$ around $x=0$ where $m\geq1$.
+As a result, a sequence of concentration bounds indexed by $m$ was developed where the case $m=1$ recovers HWI.
+These bounds are written in terms of Schatten norms of $A$ and it was conjectured that they undergo a phase transition in the sense that for given $A$, there exists a threshold $\tau_c\ge0$ such that if $t<\tau_c$, then $m=1$ (HWI) is the tightest and if $t>\tau_c$, then letting $m$ grow to infinity results in the sharpest bound.
+This led to the $m_\infty$-bound which depends on $A$ only through its rank $r(A)$ and its operator norm $\|A\|$.
+An estimate (upper bound) was also derived for $\tau_c$.

-As mentioned earlier, every upper bound of index $m\geq 2$ in that derived sequence is looser than HW inequality if $t$ is sufficiently small.
-We raised the question whether one can improve upon HW inequality for all sufficiently small tail parameter $t$.
-This question was answered positively by finding a concentration bound that depends on all norms $\|A\|, \|A\|_2$ and $\|A\|_3$.
-It was called a twin to HW inequality due to the fact that its exponent scales similarly to the exponent in HW inequality, however, with a larger coefficient such that it outperforms HW inequality for both small and large values of $t$.